The Democratic Republic of the Congo

-- Work with local communities to increase the number of Grauer’s gorillas protected by developing community conservation forests.
+- Work with local communities to continue increasing the number of Grauer’s gorillas protected, by designating community conservation forests.

 - Understand the roles that mining and other illegal activities play in the loss of gorillas and other biodiversity, and develop interventions to address these threats.

-- Most Grauer’s gorillas live in remote areas outside of national parks and are not formally protected.
+- Most Grauer’s gorillas live in extremely remote areas and difficult terrain, outside of national parks.

 - Mining and other illegal activities are common in the region where gorillas live, leading to increased hunting and deforestation.

-- Local communities often suffer from extreme poverty and malnutrition and still depend on the forest for food and other resources.
+- Most local communities suffer from extreme poverty and malnutrition and may still depend on the forest for food and other resources.

-- Numerous rebel groups operate within the forests, which makes protection extremely difficult and dangerous.
+- Numerous rebel groups operate within the forests, which can make protection extremely difficult and dangerous.